 Baidu is China’s most powerful search engine, with a dominant market share of over 80%.

 To promote a domain on Baidu, there are a few necessary points to follow:

 - A locally hosted domain (.cn) leads to a higher ranking on the Baidu search results

 - Thorough keyword research is absolutely necessary

 - The page description (meta-tag) plays an important role

 - Well-written and keyword-optimized content is your 90% of SEO success

 Leverage e-commerce and virtual selling

-E-commerce, has weakened the traditional selling process of auto market in China.
+E-commerce has weakened the traditional selling process of the auto market in China.
 While consumers elsewhere are still visiting brick-and-mortar shops to buy cars, shoppers in the world’s largest auto market – where 28 million vehicles were sold last year – are increasingly doing it online, prompting brands to open virtual showrooms, partner with e-commerce sites to promote new models and re-examine their investment in the traditional dealership Business model.